Bergvca/string_grouper/tutorials/tutorial_1.md

 How this is processed, any database clean up, is out of the scope of this tutorial.
 A first step however could be:

-1. Import the list of database IDs into the relevant database as temporary table
+1. Import the list of database IDs into the relevant database as a temporary table
 1. Do an inner-join with the original table the data was exported from and sort ascending by the 'name' column

 This will returned filtered rows with the 'name' field in adjacent rows showing similar matched strings.